-- (1) Adult: IV/IO/IN/IM.
-IN administration max 1 mL per nare (NEW '18) - (a) Administer 1 mcg/kg to a maximum initial dose of 200 mcg. - (b) Reassess in 5-10 minutes.
-If pain remains moderate to severe, then administer a second dose of fentanyl 1 mcg/kg to a maximum dose of 200 mcg.
-(Divide IN administration of the dose equally between the nares to a maximum of 1 mL per nare.)
+- (1) Adult: Fentanyl IN preferred IV/IO/IM - (a) Administer 1 mcg/kg to a maximum initial dose of 200 mcg (For IN route, dosing may be limited due to volume limitations administration of max 1mL per nare). - (b) Reassess in 5-10 minutes.
+If pain remains moderate to severe, then administer a second dose of fentanyl 1 mcg/kg to a maximum dose of 200 mcg. - (c) Obtain on-line medical direction for additional doses, if required.